grpc/proposal/A88-xds-data-error-handling.md

 we will call the watchers' `OnAmbientError()` method with the error.
 Otherwise, we will call the watchers' `OnResourceChanged()` method with the error.

+Note that the status code passed to the watcher should not be directly propagated to data plane RPCs.
+For details, see [Propagating Status to Data Plane RPCs](#propagating-status-to-data-plane-rpcs) below.

 ### New Watchers Started After Ambient Errors